Ras-Pekt/appointment_scheduling_system/README.md

 # 🏥 Healthcare Appointment Scheduling System

 A secure and scalable backend system for managing patients, doctors, and healthcare appointments.
-This project leverages **FastAPI**, **PostgreSQL**, and **Celery with Redis** for asynchronous processing to deliver a robust solution for real-world healthcare workflows.
+This project leverages **FastAPI**, **MySQL**, and **Celery with Redis** for asynchronous processing to deliver a robust solution for real-world healthcare workflows.

 ---